tomrains/tomrains.github.io/_posts/2020-10-31-full-stack-mern-app.md

 React has plenty of packages to help developers make the most of this JavaScript library.
 Here are the ones I used.
 * **Create-React-App:** I used this handy package to create a React skeleton.
 I recommend this to anyone new to React who wants an easy setup.
 * **React-Router-Dom:** Users easily navigate from page to page thanks to React-Router-Dom.
-* **React Developer tools:** This is an incredible tool - I don't know how I could build any React application without it.
-It's like Google Developer Tools, except you can inspect elements and see the actual React componenents, how they're nested, and their state and props.
-Absolute must-have for debugging and visualizing your app's structure.
+* **React Developer tools:** This is an incredible tool — I don't know how I could build any React application without it.
+It's like Google Developer Tools, except you can inspect elements and see the actual React components, how they're nested, and their state and props.
+An absolute must-have for debugging and visualizing your app's structure.
 * **React-Simple-Storage:** This simple and wonderful package maintains the state of the page when refreshing or leaving and returning.
-For state that I didn't want to maintain on a page refresh or when revisiting, I was able to use a special function in componentDidMount.
+For state that I *didn't* want to maintain on a page refresh or when revisiting, I was able to use a special function in componentDidMount.
-* **Emoji-Picker-React:** I used this wonderful package to let users choose an emoji to represent them.
+* **Emoji-Picker-React:** I used this awesome package to let users choose an emoji to represent them.
 It uses React Hooks, which were fun to learn about.
 I had to research them a bit before being able to use this package effectively.
 * **Bootstrap React:** Bootstrap for React informed the design of forms, buttons, and modals.

 ### N